ajh30117/SunSymbolsWebsite/src/content/posts/2023-02-05-andrew-etter’s-modern-technical-writing-8-essential-practices.md

 As Etter states, “In any field, opinions become more credible when you attach quantitative metrics to them.”

+Technical writing is no different.

 ## 8. To wrap it up in 5 steps

-The book ends in five simple steps that summarize how to create useful and accessible documentation in the modern software industry.
+The final chapter lists 5 simple steps to create useful and accessible documentation in the modern software industry.

 1. Learn everything about a subject
-2. Write down exactly what an audience needs to know and no more.
+2. Write down exactly what an audience needs to know (and no more).
 3. Make the content beautiful, discoverable, scannable, searchable.
 4. Consider everything a draft, and iterate relentlessly.
 5. Make contributing simple.

 ## Review and Conclusion

-I recommend reading this book to (1) people who want to gain an understanding of the skills and technologies used in technical writing for software, or (2) current technical writers looking for advice on creating effective writing processes or improving existing ones.
+Modern Technical Writing was a great read.
+It's short and accessible, but packed with substance and actionable steps to improve your documentation.
+Etter's book is a great resource for any writers who want advice on writing effectively and building smooth documentation processes.

 The e-book is available on [Amazon](https://www.amazon.com/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS).